HUD REPORTS CONTINUING DECLINE IN U.S. HOMELESSNESS IN 2013

 "We're making real and significant progress to reduce homelessness in this country and now is not the time to retreat from doing what we know works," said HUD Secretary Shaun Donovan.
 "If we're going to end homelessness as we know it, we need a continued bipartisan commitment from Congress to break the cycle trapping our most vulnerable citizens between living in a shelter or a life on the streets.
 I understand these are tough budget times but these are proven strategies that are making a real difference.
 We simply can't balance our budget on the backs of those living on the margins."

-Barbara Fields, HUD's New England Regional Administrator, added, "Local housing and service providers in New Hampshire are on the front lines of helping us battle homelessness and they need our help if we're going to cross the finish line.
-Not only is there a moral imperative to tackle this problem head on, it makes fiscal sense to invest in solutions that work."
+Barbara Fields, HUD's New England Regional Administrator, added, "Local housing and service providers in Massachusetts are on the front lines of helping us battle homelessness and they need our help if we're going to cross the finish line."

 Nearly 20 percent of homeless people were counted in either Los Angeles (nine percent of total or 53,798) or New York City (11 percent of total or 64,060).
 Los Angeles experienced the largest increase among major cities, reporting 11,445 more homeless people (or 27 percent) in 2013 compared to 2012.
 New York City reported 7,388 more homeless people (or 13 percent).